 I would love suggestions of positions they might pursue in the public relations/media/ journalism/mediation areas that would accommodate their disabilities.”

-Counselors should be reminded that information shared on listservs and other digital media should be considered public information.
+Career advisers and coaches should be reminded that information shared on listservs and other digital media should be considered public information.
 This includes but is not limited to social networking sites, video conferencing platforms, and any online messaging applications.
-Counselors should also be mindful that the disclosure of certain student identifying information may be considered a violation of FERPA.
+Advisers/coaches should also be mindful that the improper disclosure of certain student identifying information may be considered a violation of FERPA.
 Clients should always be consulted before a career services professional seeks advice on their case and should be informed of the rights to confidentiality.
-Career counselor client confidentiality and privacy is an ethical standard of practice that restricts the exposure of clients to others as potential ramifications can follow-suit, thus exposing the professional to a variety of other legal issues.
+Career counselor client confidentiality and privacy is an ethical standard of practice that restricts the exposure of clients to others as potential ramifications can follow-suit, thus exposing the professional to a variety of potential legal issues.

 Principles That Apply: Four of the five principles were highlighted as points of concern:

 - Principle 1: Practice reasonable, responsible, and transparent behavior.